furkanclk97/Python-Based-Emotion-Generated-Music/README.txt

-Code was explained at Proje_Furkan_GIT
+Code was explained at Proje_Furkan_GIT.pdf

 The Emotion dataset That I've used https://www.kaggle.com/datasets/jonathanoheix/face-expression-recognition-dataset/